 Middle school is an exciting, yet challenging time for students, their parents and teachers.
 During this passage from childhood to adolescence, middle school students are characterized by a need to explore a variety of interests, connecting their learning in the classroom to its practical application in life and work; high levels of activity coupled with frequent fatigue due to rapid growth; a search for their own unique identity as they begin turning more frequently to peers rather than parents for ideas and affirmation; extreme sensitivity to the comments from others; and heavy reliance on friends to provide comfort, understanding and approval. - American School Counselor Association

 ISPS Middle School Counseling Program Overview

-Our Middle School Counselor provides a proactive and collaborative program that promotes the overall well-being of each student, ensuring that they learn in a safe, healthy and supportive environment.
+Our Middle School Counselor provides a proactive and collaborative program that promotes the overall well-being of each student, as they work towards creating a learning environment which is safe, healthy, and supportive.

-The middle school counselor implements the School Counseling Program by providing:
+The middle school counselor implements the School Counseling Program, which may include the following:

-School Guidance Curriculum is carefully aligned with the ATL’s of the MYP and tailored to the needs of the students expressed by the student themselves, their parents and the teachers.
+School Guidance Curriculum is aligned with the ATL’s of the MYP and tailored to the needs of the students expressed by the student themselves, their parents and the teachers.
+Topics may include:

 The Middle School Counselor Collaborates with:

 - Academic planning programs